huangmubin/English/Output.md

 That's good.
 Hey, mom, I have to go now.
 Say hi to Dad for me.
 OK, dear.
 Call me soon.
 OK, Mom.
 Bye.

+> -

+Hi, Victoria.

+How are you?
+I have a new apartment.
+The neighborhood is exciting, but sometimes it's pretty noisy.
+The kitchen is modern and has a new dishwasher and fridge.
+The living room is wonderful.
+It has a lot of light, and it's really comfortable.
+The bedroom is large, but it's a little cold.

+Come see me soon!

+Sumiko

+> -

+Our apartment is very nice, but there are some problems.
+Our place is quiet, but the neighborhood is dangerous sometimes.
+Our kitchen is modern and lovely, but the dishwasher is noisy.
+The bedroom is small, and the bathroom's a little ugly.
+The living room is great.
+We have a big tv and really comfortable chairs.

 > ---